 In every client’s mind, their own product or service is legendary.
-But how can you convey that same momentousness to prospective purchasers, so that they just can’t resist buying it?
-Well, that’s what today’s article is all about.
-Read on…
+But how can copywriters convey that same momentousness to prospective purchasers so that they just can’t resist buying it?

-As you already know, conveying a product’s (or service’s) USP and benefit to consumer are crucial to helping your target audience understand why they should make the purchase.
+Conveying a product’s (or service’s) unique selling point (or USP) and benefit to the consumer are crucial to helping your target audience understand why they should make the purchase.

 But, at the same time, there’s also another way to help make that product so irresistible and so aspirational that the audience will be all but chomping at the bit to buy it.
 You need to make this product epic.